 • Raw material readily available and price not subject to violent fluctuation

-Annual production of alumina is some 45 million tonnes, of which 90% is used in the manufacture of aluminium metal by electrolysis.
+Annual production of aluminum oxide is 45 million tonnes.
+90% of this is used in the manufacture of aluminium metal by electrolysis.

 Where Does Alumina Come From?